Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 12 hours – Seven days: Inflammatory Phase

-The initial phase of healing begins approximately around 12 hours following surgery and extends for approximately seven days.
+The initial phase of healing begins approximately 12 hours following surgery and extends for approximately seven days.
 Within this stage, the body releases growth factors and white blood cells and increases blood flow, to assist in closing the wound and lays the foundation for the next phase.

 Day Seven – 21 days: Proliferation Phase